tupizz/blockchain-semac/README.md

 version: "2"
 ```

-After this, run `npm run dev` and `npm run ngrok` in separate terminals.
+After this, run `npm run dev` and `ngrok start --all` in separate terminals.